Official IOCCC rules

 For questions or comments about the contest, see Contacting the IOCCC.

-You should be sure you have the current IOCCC rules and
+PLEASE be SURE you have the current IOCCC rules and

 See the Official IOCCC website news for additional information.